-Options for reporting Sexual Misconduct, including Sexual Assault, Sexual Harassment, Dating Violence, Domestic Violence and Stalking are available in the "Reporting Options" section of this document.
+Options for reporting Sexual Misconduct, including Sexual Misconduct, Dating and Domestic Violence, or Stalking are available in the "Reporting Options" section of this document.

 District Police, the Title IX Coordinator, academic counselors, sexual assault and domestic violence counselors and advocates, and certain other District employees are required to explain to victims their rights and options with respect to confidentiality.